spywhere/Javatar/README.md

 A Python lexerless recursive descent grammar parser

 ### Usage
-Place this file anywhere in your project and import by using `from GrammarParser import *` or `from GrammarParser import GrammarParser` or similar.
+Place files from this repository anywhere in your project and import by using `from GrammarParser import *` or `from GrammarParser import GrammarParser` or similar.

 For better understanding, check out an example included within this repository.